avlo/hitopbtc/README.md

 ### overview
 hitopBPG is a completely self-contained Bitcoin Payment Gateway web-application and framework.  it's completely self contained- uses *no custodial or third party wallet/blockchain services* (outside of exchange rate and QR code generation).  it has been specifically built with all business logic & wallet custodianship completely within the application itself.

+### motivation
+after having been denied payment gateway services by paypal and others and not finding an existing, open-source, free, self-custodial bitcoin service with the features i wanted, i decided to build my own.  it's intended to be a simple (two page) webapplication with bitcoin transaction engine and user-custodian'd wallet underneath.

 ### tools used
 as of this writing:
 - JAVA 1.9